Weifeng-Chen/control-a-video/README.md

 # control-a-video
 <!-- <img src="basketball.gif" width="256"> -->
-Official Implementation of ["Control-A-Video: Controllable Text-to-Video Generation with Diffusion Models"](https://arxiv.org/abs/2305.13840s).
-More demos in [Project Page](https://controlavideo.github.io).
+Official Implementation of ["Control-A-Video: Controllable Text-to-Video Generation with Diffusion Models"](https://arxiv.org/abs/2305.13840), which is a text-based vid2vid model similar to [GEN-1](https://research.runwayml.com/gen1), more showcases in [Project Page](https://controlavideo.github.io).

-The models&code can only be used for non-commercial/research purpose.
+The models and code can only be used for non-commercial/research purpose.

-We support three kinds of control maps at this time.
+Similar to Controlnet, We otain the condition maps from another video, and we support three kinds of control maps at this time.

 |depth control| canny control | hed control |
 |:-:|:-:|:-:|